 Risk is more important than returns.
-When investors focus primarily on returns they’re likely to get sucked into whatever has done well recently and to ignore the central importance of risk management.
-That is, until a major risk crystalises and whacks them around the back of the head.
+When investors focus primarily on returns, they’re likely to get sucked into whatever has done well recently and ignore the central importance of risk management.
+And that’s when a major risk crystallises and whacks them around the head.

 That’s exactly what we’ve seen with FirstGroup.

 If you look just at the returns from FirstGroup, then they’re pretty impressive.
 Dividends have gone from around 11p in 2004 to almost 24p in 2012, and they went up every year.
 Ditto for revenues.
 And it was going that way for earnings, too, until the financial crisis.

 Investors thought this was a safe, defensive company with a bright future of reliable growth stretching out into the distant future.